 Benefits to Host Sites

-- Host sites receive a full-time member, 37-40 hours per week for one year, who receives monthly professional development training.
+- A full-time member, 37-40 hours per week for one year, who receives monthly professional development training.

-- Assistance with recruiting and onboarding of volunteer members, training in project management and leadership for, and assistance with grant-reporting, oversight, and management is also included.
+- Assistance with recruiting and onboarding of volunteer members, grant reporting, oversight, and management.

 - Applying for a VISTA member through OPEN-MSU allows organizations to request one volunteer per year, whereas applying directly to CNCS requires a minimum of 5 members per year.